 Working of Side boom and Pipelayer

 All conventional side booms and pipelayers work using a common principle.
-The left side of the tractor has the boom.
+The left side of the tractor has a boom.
 Whereas the hoist works and counterweight are opposite to it.
 A pair of independently-operated drums control the boom angle and the hoist line.
 The load line is reeved over the tip of the boom and into a multiple-part hoist block.

 The design of counterweights varies from one design or another.
 One design includes a static, unmoving counterweight made of individual sections.
 It allows the flexibility of adding or removing within machine design as needed.